IPHE Country Update: July 2017

-New Policy Initiatives on Clean Technologies and Clean Energy (Read more)
+New Policy Initiatives on Hydrogen and Fuel Cell (Read more)

 Hydrogen and Fuel Cell R&D Update (Read more)

-The Commonwealth Scientific and Industrial Research Organisation (CSIRO) conducts research that covers a range of scientific capability and new technologies that are relevant to hydrogen, these include research into membrane and separation technologies and solar conversion of natural gas into syngas.
+The CSIRO conducts research into scientific capability and new technologies relevant to hydrogen.
+These include research into membrane and separation technologies and solar conversion of natural gas into syngas.
 The CSIRO recently announced a two-year research project with $3.4 million in funding to explore breakthroughs in separating hydrogen from other gases like ammonia.

 Demonstration and Deployments Update (Read more)